MuilDjamil/cat-image-generator/README.md

 # cat-app
-random cat gallery image app with ajax using bootstrap and jquery
+random cat gallery image generator with ajax using bootstrap and jquery